Case study for Te Kahu Tōī, Intensive Wraparound Service: Darren, 13 years old at the start of IWS involvement

 - 13 years old male.

-- Darren was referred to IWS as showed dangerous behaviour and was at risk of hurting himself and others.
+- Darren was referred to IWS as he showed dangerous behaviour and was at risk of hurting himself and others.

 - Previous Youth Justice Involvement.